Mohawk veterans haul load of 5,337 wreaths for Wreaths Across America

-For Calhoun residents Ronald and Lea Eppich, Wreaths Across America is personal.
+CALHOUN -- For Ronald and Lea Eppich, Wreaths Across America is personal.

 The Eppichs, who are Mohawk truck drivers, know firsthand how much it means to the families of fallen soldiers when a wreath is placed at their graves each year.
 Their son, Sgt.
 Robert Eppich, died in 2006, just days after completing eight years of service as a military police officer with the United States Army.